rust-lang-nursery/taskcluster-crater/README.md

 probably just want to ignore them since they are not worth monitoring individually.
 Instead, just wait two hours, then proceed to step 3.

+This command will take a long time to complete, displaying no progress.
+Give it a few minutes.

 You might also watch the [status page for the TaskCluster AWS provisioner][prov], waiting for the number of builds on the 'crater' workers to drop back to zero before proceeding to step 3.